datanav/docs/index.rst

     ---
     **Sesam Hub**

-    Full flexibility and advanced tools to create data integrations and manage data flows between various types of systems using the our building blocks in a web-based development environment.
+    Full flexibility and advanced tools to create data integrations and manage data flows between various types of systems using our building blocks in a web-based development environment.

     .. link-button:: sesam-hub/index-developer
         :type: ref